 1. Course Code MSE 620 2.
 Title of the Course Modeling and Management of Corrosion 3.
-Credit Structure L-T-P-Credits 2-1-0-3 4.
-Name of the Concerned Materials Science and Engineering Discipline 5.
-Pre-requisite, if any None 6.
-Scope of the Course To expose students towards modeling of corrosion 7.
-Course Syllabus Modelling tools, mathematics for mdeliling, finite element approach.
-Examples of the use of modelling in corrosion life prediction.
+Credit Structure L-T-P-Credits N Cil C 2-1-0-3 4.
+Name of the Concerned Materials Science and Engineering Discipline Dro requisite if any None 5.
+6. Pre-requisite, if any Scope of the Course 7.
+Course Syllabus To expose students towards modeling of corrosion Modelling tools, mathematics for mdeliling, finite element approach.
+Course symanus Examples of the use of modelling in corrosion life predition.
 Corrosion modelling to predict the effectiveness of corrosion control measures.
 Computer simulation to predict current and potential distributions under different conditions and strategies to be trialled to find the most effective solution.
 Modern numerical methods of fracture mechanics, in particular, crack propagation and assess crack-like defects and learn how to use to predict fatigue life and how to model cracks in built up structure to model and assess multiple site damage.
 Computer modelling of Electrochemical and many processes and coatings to components and structures to predict their performance to learn how modelling can help improve your corrosion control solutions.
 Corrosion sensor technology with corrosion structural effects modeling to enable the transition from periodic corrosion inspections to an efficient, focused prognostics and health monitoring (PHM) system.
 Corrosion modeling in oil & gas applications, especially in cathodic protection design, inhibitors feeding.
 Design of corrosion in concrete.
 High temperature corrosion life prediction of components General management approach for better organization.
 Basis of corrosion management.
 Tools of corrosion management.
 Organizational policies and their implementation.
 Corrosion management begins with design, effective corrosion control methodologies and their implementation.
 Corrosion monitoring and its importance in corrosion management.
 Periodic health monitoring and maintenance, Risk based design and identification of vulnerable components.
 Role of failure analysis and its importance in corrosion management by using its input in better design and control policies.
 8. Suggested Books R. A. Adey, Modelling of Cathodic Protection Systems (Advances in Boundary Elements), ISBN-10: 1853128899, ISBN-13: 9781853128899.
 A. S. Khanna, High Performance Organic Coatings, CRC, Woodhead Publications, 2008, ISBN: 978-1-84569-265-0.
-A. S. Khanna, Introduction to High Temperature Corrosion, ASM Publication, 2002, ISBN: 978-0871707628.
-C. Andrade and G. Mancini, Modelling of Corroding Concrete Structures: Proceedings of the Joint fib-RILEM Workshop held in Madrid, Spain, 22-23 November 2010 (RILEM Bookseries) Integrity of Pipelines Transporting Hydrocarbons: Corrosion, MechanisM.S., Control, and Management (NATO Science for Peace and Security Series C: Environmental Security), ISBN-13: 978-9400705876.
+A. S. Khanna, Introduction to High Temperature Corrosion, ASM A. S. Khaima, introduction to High Temperature Corrosion, Asia Publication, 2002, ISBN: 978-0871707628.
+4. C. Andrade and G. Mancini, Modelling of Corroding Concrete Structures: Proceedings of the Joint fib-RILEM Workshop held in Madrid, Spain, 22-23 November 2010 (RILEM Bookseries) 5.
+Integrity of Pipelines Transporting Hydrocarbons: Corrosion, MechanisM.S., Control, and Management (NATO Science for Peace and Security Series C: Environmental Security), ISBN-13: 978-9400705876.